graphql/graphql-spec/spec/Section 4 -- Introspection.md

 * All other fields must return {null}.

-#### Combining List and Non-Null

-List and Non-Null can compose, representing more complex types.

-If the modified type of a List is Non-Null, then that List may not contain any {null} items.

-If the modified type of a Non-Null is List, then {null} is not accepted, however an empty list is accepted.

-If the modified type of a List is a List, then each item in the first List is another List of the second List's type.

-A Non-Null type cannot modify another Non-Null type.

 ### The __Field Type

 The `__Field` type represents each field in an Object or Interface type.